archway-network/archway/docs/adr/ADR-003-rewards-module.md

 Based on the weight (measured as `total_gas_of_contract_in_block`/`total_block_gas`) a contract had in the block we take part of the rewards saved in `InflationaryRewards` and turn them into `RewardRecord`.

+Not all rewards will be allocated, the unallocated rewards are sent to a `TreasuryPool` which will be using the funds in the future.

 Sequence diagram: